 It’s 1984.
 The first Apple Macintosh is released, Michael Jackson sets his head on fire, Medicare comes into effect, ‘Advance Australia Fair’ becomes our national anthem, crack is introduced into the US, one million people die from the Ethiopian famine and I am wandering around Melbourne with a mohawk.
 Despite the arguably more memorable events, let’s focus on my mohawk…

 Oct 18, 2012

 What’s promised by an organisation is delivered by its culture.
-Our research teams work with our clients to uncover the health of an organisation’s culture before remodelling it to align with, and operationally drive customer experience.
+Our research teams work with our clients to uncover the health of an organisation’s culture before remodelling it to align with, and operationally drive and support customer experience.